jonsag/Marlin-3D-Printer-Firmware/Marlin-2.0.7.2, Firmware tinkering on Marlin for Geeetech I3 Pro B.md

 Save new value to EEPROM
 >M500

-Higher value -> larger distance from bed
+Higher value -> smaller distance from bed
-The above example will increase the distance from the bed, ie. the gap between nozzle and bed will be larger.
+The above example will decrease the distance from the bed, ie. the gap between nozzle and bed will be smaller.

 This can of course also be done from the LCD-display.